Security Threat Modeling for Emerging AI-Agent Protocols: A Comparative Analysis of MCP, A2A, Agora, and ANP: Evaluation

-The origin of threats is classified in four groups that are adopted from NIST SP 800-30 but extended for the AI agent ecosystem: \begin{enumerate} \item Malicious Human Actors: persons or groups who try for unauthorized access or manipulation. \item Compromised or Malicious Agents: Legitimate agents or tools that have been hacked and used to perform unauthorized actions. \item Supply-Chain and Infrastructure Attackers: Adversaries misusing external components that the protocol depends on. \item Accidental and Operational Sources (Non-Malicious): \begin{itemize} \item Configuration Errors: human mistakes during deployment, update, or policy definition. \item Software Defects: logical errors or implementation bugs that weaken enforcement of protocol guarantees. \item Operational Failures: unintended disruptions such as version skew, dependency drift, or partial system outages. \end{itemize} \end{enumerate}
+The origin of threats is classified in three groups that are adopted from NIST SP 800-30, but extended for the AI agent ecosystem, including (1) malicious human actors who try for unauthorized access or manipulation; (2) compromised agents that were legitimate but have been hacked and used to perform unauthorized actions; and (3) accidental and non-malicious sources such as configuration errors, version skew, dependency drift, and so on.

-\subsubsection{Task 2- Identifying vulnerabilities}
+\subsubsection{Task 2: Identifying vulnerabilities}

-The goal of this task is to determine the specific technical vulnerabilities that are made by the threat sources determined in the previous task.
-In this study, vulnerability is a description of a non-existent, weak, or unenforced security control, on the protocol design or deployment level, that facilitates a threat event when it is exploited.
-These vulnerabilities exist at the design-level or operational-level of protocols and should be explicitly mapped with lifecycle stages to capture and assess risks in each stage of the protocol ecosystem.